2 Chronicles 27 – Jotham’s Godly Reign

 iii.
 “Jotham is the only one of all the Hebrew kings, from Saul down, against whom God has nothing bad to record.
 In this his character is in beautiful accord with his name, Jehovah-perfect.”
 (Knapp)

 iv.
-“I do not remember ever meeting one who really walked with God who did not make orderliness one of the first principles of life… They are the habits of the soul that walks before God, and which is accustomed to thing of Him as seeing in secret, and considering all our ways.”
+“I do not remember ever meeting one who really walked with God who did not make orderliness one of the first principles of life….
+They are the habits of the soul that walks before God, and which is accustomed to think of Him as seeing in secret, and considering all our ways.”
 (Meyer)

 3. (7-9) The summary of his reign.

 Now the rest of the acts of Jotham, and all his wars and his ways, indeed they are written in the book of the kings of Israel and Judah.
 He was twenty-five years old when he became king, and he reigned sixteen years in Jerusalem.
 So Jotham rested with his fathers, and they buried him in the City of David.
 Then Ahaz his son reigned in his place.

 a.
 All his wars and his ways: 2 Kings 15:37 tells us, In those days the LORD began to send Rezin king of Syria and Pekah the son of Remaliah.
 Under the inspiration of the Holy Spirit, the writer of 2 Kings tells us that it was the hand of the LORD that sent these foreign rulers who troubled Judah.

 i.
 “During Jotham’s reign, the combined forces of King Rezin of Syria and King Pekah of Israel began their invasion of Judah, but the full impact of these military assaults was not felt until Jotham’s son became king.”
 (Dilday)